-If the information is correct, the connection status will be Online.
+If the information is correct, the connection status will be On.
 From now on, Pyrus will make tickets from incoming emails at this address.
-You can turn this off at any time by putting the switch in its Offline position.
+You can turn this off at any time by putting the switch in its Off position.

 If Pyrus reports an error, double-check that the email address, password, and email server parameters are correct.

 If you’re using a Google email address, you don’t need to enter your server parameters.
 Instead, you’ll be redirected to your Google account and Pyrus will ask for permissopn to access it.
 Everything else is configured automatically from there.

 If you manage users with G Suite and want to increase the number of emails they can send, the domain administrator can configure the SMTP relay (outbox message routing from another domain) using this instruction.
 Use the following parameters to configure the SMTP relay service:

 This is a good idea if your support service uses multiple email addresses.
 One might be for general issues, one might be for API-related questions, and one for mobile-related questions.